prabhatsdp/CurrencyConverterAndroid/README.md

 # **Currency Converter Android App by Prabhat Pandey :man_technologist:**

+## **[IMPORTANT] The app is currently not working.
+The app is currently not working due to the api limitations implemented recently by ExchangeRateApi.io.
+It introduced limit and changed the endpoints of the api.
+We are working on fixing the issue.
+Thank you.

 A simple and modern currency converter app for Android platform.
 The app is developed using Kotlin, MVVM, Dagger Hilt, Retrofit.
 Feel free :smile: to provide feedback or suggestions :loudspeaker: if any.

 ## **Screenshots** ##